 This is a difficult question, one that we may not be able to answer.
 But it is worthwhile to consider how the beliefs and values of a society are related to the conventions and laws they adopt.
 In Marilyn’s society, a premium is placed on personal happiness and satisfaction.
 That many be true in any society, but the difference here has to do with how happiness and a satisfied psyche is achieved.
 When her mother suspects that Marilyn is unhappy, she orders her a glass of “instant smiles,” a drink containing a drug that will instantly improve her disposition.
 Such mind-altering drugs are not just found in this possible world, but in our actual world.
 Everyone goes by their first name.
 Formalities are minimized.
 Is that a trend in our world?

-In Marilyn’s world and in ours, a premium is placed on eliminating conflict quickly and expeditiously, by the use of mind-altering drugs and other methods.
+In Marilyn’s world and in ours, eliminating conflict quickly and expeditiously is, by the use of mind-altering drugs and other methods is valued over reflection and debate.
 In Marilyn’s world one of those methods is removing the differences between individuals that lead to conflict.
-Her society has outlawed literature…
+Her society has even outlawed literature.

 Another source of conflict arises from the differences in the appearance of human beings.
 In our world, as Serling notes, we have “plastic surgery, body building and an infinity of cosmetics” which can be seen as tools for promoting uniformity.
 Marilyn’s world takes it a big step further, and distills those tools into a quick and easy transformation.
 The result, however, in Marilyn’s case is more than a change in appearance.
 After the transformation, which she is forced to undergo, she emerges with a changed character as well.
 Has she had a change of mind, and now realizes that the transformation is a good thing, or has the operation modified her mind as well as her body?
 Is she still the same person after the transformation?
 Notice that everyone wears name tags in Marilyn’s world, because without them, it would be difficult to identify different people by sight.